margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "rejoice and be glad in thee"

+* salvation is found in The Lord, The Lord gives strength

+"The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life;"

+* sing unto the Lord a song

+"O sign unto the Lord a new song; for he hath done marvellous things:"

+* the whole Earth shall find salvation

+"Break forth into joy, sing together"
+"all the ends of the earth shall see the salvation of our God"

+* praise God; the Lord is ready to save thee

+"praise thee"
+"The Lrod was ready to save me: therefore we will sing my songs to the stringed intruments all the days of our life in the house of the Lord"

+* love the Lord thy God

+"love the Lord thy God"
+"obey his voice"
+"he is thy life"

+* God is infinite, supreme, God blesses everyone, speaks to everyone, God is everywhere

+"God is infinite, the only Life, substance, Spirit, or Soul, the only intelligence of the universe, including man."

+* Life is God

+"Life is God"
+"the everlasting I AM"
+"the only Being"

+* neither Life nor man dies

+"neither Life nor man dies"
+"rise into newness of life with regeneration"
+"We all must learn that Life is God."

 ## Week of January 4, 2020 - 'Sacrament' - Inspiring Passages ##

 * Being encouraged by others' faith - mutually encouraged